Corionis/ELS/README.md

 ## Features

-**Note:** Versioin 4.0 is a work in progress.
+**Note:** Version 4.0 is a work in progress.
 These are the planned features.
 Until this notice is removed there is no guarantee what works or has been completed, or even what *will be completed*.
 Also "Done" means code complete.
 Bugs are *entirely possible*.